-Vince Alonzo, Editor-in-Chief of Successful Meetings, says the 25 individuals have been chosen because they have either contributed to the business of meetings, made it easier for meeting professionals to do their jobs, helped raise awareness of the industry, or through their actions, have had a significant impact on meeting professionals.
+Vince Alonzo.
+Editor-in-Chief of Successful Meetings, says the 25 individuals have been chosen because they have either contributed to the business of meetings, made it easier for meeting professionals to do their jobs, helped raise awareness of the industry, or through their actions, have had a significant impact on meeting professionals.

-Potential honorees were suggested by key members of the meeting industry, recipients from previous years and through open nominations.
+Potential honorees were suggested by key members of the meeting industry, recipients from previous years and through open nominations had le Clos won the men's 200-m Butterfly Ugold medal at the World Championships recently after defeating home favourite Laszlo Cseh, the defending champion, in Budapest.

-Named one of the top strategists in the meetings industry, Freysen-Pretorius is serving a second term as president of the International Congress and Convention
+Named one of the top strategists in the meetings industry, Freysen-Pretorius is serving a second term as president of the International Congress and Convention at the Duna Arena.
+The noise was neardeafening as the crowd roared on Cseh and Tamas Kenderesi, who finished fourth.
+"I knew it was going to be difficult with everyone cheering for the two Hungarians,"